 - Outside the historic center is another Gonzaga palace, Palazzo Te, set in a big park.
 Built as a pleasure palace in 1524, it also has stunning frescoes, including a room of erotic frescoes, and a beautiful courtyard.
 Part of the palace is an art museum.

 See the location of the above sights on this Mantova Map.

 In the town of Grazie, a 10-minute bus ride from Mantova, the Santuario della Beata Vergine Maria delle Grazie is one of the most unusual churches I’ve ever seen.
 In addition to a stuffed crocodile hanging from the ceiling, there are amazing life-sized mannequins depicting events that were aided by divine intervention.
 During summer, boat excursions leave from the dock in Grazie’s park.

 Transportation and Places to Stay

-Right across from the station is the 3-star Albergo Bianchi Stazione, Mantova where you can rent bikes and access the bike path that starts next to the hotel.
+- Albergo Bianchi Stazione is right across from the train station.
+The hotel has bike rentals and access to a bike path starts next to the hotel.
 Quieter rooms overlook the inner courtyard.

 This post may contain affiliate links to sites I believe are of benefit to travelers.
 There is no cost to you but the small amount of revenue helps defer the cost of bringing you this free information.